Karaka-Management/Organization-Guide/Processes/06_Finance.md

 If amendments need to be made the management may approve a preliminary budget until the actual budget is finalized and approved.
 Examples for a preliminary budget could be the approval to work according to the budget for the first month but adjust the budget for the remaining 11 months.
 Another solution could be to work according to the budget of the previous year until the new budget got adjusted.
 The decision how the interim period until the budget is corrected and approved should be handled based on the decision of the management.

+The tasks and responsibilities can be found in the Budgeting Checklist.
+The checklist must be signed by every responsible person after completing the defined task.

 ### Forecast

 The basis of many figures and KPIs for the budgeted periods is the current fiscal year.
 For this reason the current fiscal year must be forecasted during the budgeting process.
 Information regarding the forecast should be collected in a similar way as for the budget figures.